 Yes, garage and basement space both are ideal for setting up golf simulators.
 As the garages are very high, you can swing comfortably with your driver as well as the longest club.
 Not only the height, but a garage is also best for enough width and depth.

-One thing to consider about garage space is to use a space heater in winter.
+One thing to consider before going to set up in garage space is to use a space heater in winter.
 Otherwise, you cannot be warm enough to enjoy playing a course.

-What you should consider is the short height that won’t let you play with your driver.
-But if you can dig deeply while building a new basement, it will be an extra source of entertainment.
+While setting up in a basement, you should consider the short height that won’t let you play with your driver.
+But if you can dig deeply while building a new basement, it will be an additional source of entertainment.